pkumod/GraphSetIntersection/README.md

 Our code are tested on Linux system using GCC 4.8.5 and GCC 5.3.0.

-If you use our code for rearch work, please kindly cite the following paper:
+If you use our code for research work, please kindly cite the following paper:

 Shuo Han, Lei Zou, and Jeffrey Xu Yu.
 Speeding Up Set Intersections in Graph Algorithms using SIMD Instructions.
 Proceedings of SIGMOD, 2018.